logo

 Claude Code Plugins

-The Two Skills
+The Plugins and Their Skills

 Two Claude Code plugins shipped inside @babylonjsmarket/ecs and @babylonjsmarket/arcade — install once, stop fighting hallucinated APIs

-arcade-ecs:ecs-api — API reference
+ecs-framework — API reference and authoring

 What it carries: